danse/sparkles/full size visualisations in SVG .md

 - They use the same values used by the internal elements in a visualisation

-So for example if i have a screen that is wide 1000px and heigh 500px, i want to set a viewBox with sizes 1000 and 500, and the rages of scales in my vis will have to be 1000 and 500.
+So for example if i have a screen that is wide 1000px and heigh 500px, i want to set a viewBox with sizes 1000 and 500, and the ranges of scales in my vis will have to be 1000 and 500.
 That would also work with 10 and 5 or 2 and 1, though